Curator Hamza Walker:

 2018 | NATIVES | 07 MIN 41 sec.loop > Edition of 7+2AP

-Due to the size of the Army base at fort Irwin, it is also defined as a protected natural reserve.
+Due to the size of the Army base at fort Irwin, it also functions as a protected natural reserve.
 As such, although the training involves the use of heavy artillery the Army based is committed to the safe preservation of its wild The video NATIVES follows the “invasion” of locally born wild boars to the living quarters of the base.

 2018 | STAGED | 4 video channels synchronized | 20 min 41 Min.loop > Edition of 7+2AP